carpentries-incubator/machine-learning-novice-sklearn/_episodes/01-introduction.md

 - "All machine learning systems have some kinds of limitations"
 ---

-# What is Machine Learning?
+# What is machine learning?

 Machine learning is a set of techniques that enable computers to use data to improve the performance of a given task.
 This is similar in concept to how humans learn to make predictions based upon previous experience and knowledge.
 Machine learning can address a wide range of tasks and problems, but broadly speaking it can be used to find trends in a dataset, classify data into groups or categories, make decisions and predictions based upon data, and even "learn" how to interact in an environment when provided with goals to achieve.